 - Lemon zest or orange zest – grate the outer skin of one of these acid fruits, finely chop, and add to flavor the fruit base.

 - Sugar – you can reduce the amount of sugar depending on how sweet your berries are.
-Another option is to make this dessert sugar-free, diabetes-friendly, using erythritol or xylitol.
+Another option is to make this dessert sugar-free, and diabetes-friendly, using erythritol or xylitol.

 Simply combine all the ingredients above directly into a greased baking dish.
 Set aside while you make the cobbler biscuit recipe.

 The biscuit topping of a cobbler recipe is cakey with a crispy outer.
-To achieve this amazing texture you need the ingredients below:
+To achieve this amazing texture, you need the ingredients below:

 - All-purpose flour – or spelt flour or all-purpose gluten-free flour.
 This recipe doesn’t work with almond flour or coconut flour!